appababba/desktop-tutorial/README.md

     * Start from the cell `(max_i, max_j)` containing `max_score`.
     * Follow pointers (or recalculate path) back until a cell with a score of `0` is reached.
     * This path corresponds to the best local alignment.
 (Multiple paths might exist if there are ties for `max_score`).

+# Bioinformatics Midterm 2 Vocabulary List

+## Motif Finding

+* **Motif**: A short, recurring pattern in DNA or protein sequences, often indicating a biological function like a transcription factor binding site.
+* **Regulatory Motif**: A specific motif found in the regulatory regions of genes where transcription factors bind to control gene expression.
+* **Transcription Factor (TF)**: A protein that binds to specific DNA sequences (motifs) to control the rate of transcription of genetic information from DNA to messenger RNA.
+* **Binding Site**: The specific sequence segment (motif instance) where a protein (like a TF) attaches to DNA or RNA.
+* **Motif Finding Problem**: The computational challenge of identifying motifs within a set of biological sequences without prior knowledge of the motif's pattern.
+Often NP-hard.
+* **Pattern-Driven Approach**: A motif finding strategy that enumerates all possible patterns (l-mers) and selects the one(s) that appear most frequently or significantly.
+* **Alignment Matrix**: A matrix representing the alignment of motif instances, where rows correspond to sequences and columns to positions within the motif.
+* **Profile Matrix (Position Weight Matrix - PWM)**: A matrix summarizing the frequency of each nucleotide (or amino acid) at each position within a set of aligned motif instances.
+* **Consensus String**: The sequence derived from a profile matrix by selecting the most frequent character at each position.
+* **Consensus Score**: A measure of the strength or conservation of a motif, calculated based on the frequencies in the profile matrix (sum of the counts of the consensus base at each position).
+* **l-mer**: A substring of length 'l'.
+* **Hamming Distance**: The number of positions at which two strings of equal length differ.
+* **Total Hamming Distance**: The sum of Hamming distances between a pattern `v` and a set of l-mers `S` (one l-mer from each sequence).
+* **Total Distance (v, DNA)**: The minimum total Hamming distance between a pattern `v` and *any* set of l-mers `S` chosen from the DNA sequences.
+* **Median String**: An l-mer `v` that minimizes the Total Distance (v, DNA) over all possible l-mers of length l.
+Finding the median string is equivalent to solving the motif finding problem.
+* **Brute-Force Search**: An exhaustive search method that checks every possible solution (e.g., all possible starting positions `S` for motif finding, or all possible l-mers `v` for median string finding).
+* **Branch-and-Bound**: An optimization technique for search algorithms that prunes branches of the search space that cannot contain the optimal solution, based on estimated bounds.
+* **Greedy Algorithm**: An algorithm that makes the locally optimal choice at each step, hoping to find a global optimum.
+Faster but not guaranteed to be exact.
+* **l-mer Tree**: A tree structure used to represent all possible l-mers, often used in branch-and-bound algorithms for median string finding.
+* **t-mer Tree**: A tree structure representing all possible combinations of starting positions `S = (s1, s2, ..., st)`, used in motif finding algorithms.

+## Sequence Alignment

+* **Sequence Alignment**: The process of arranging sequences (DNA, RNA, or protein) to identify regions of similarity, which may indicate functional, structural, or evolutionary relationships.
+* **Global Alignment**: An alignment method that attempts to align every residue in two sequences from end to end.
+Suitable for closely related sequences of similar length.
+(Needleman-Wunsch algorithm).
+* **Local Alignment**: An alignment method that finds the highest-scoring regions of similarity between two sequences, even if the overall sequences are dissimilar.
+Suitable for finding conserved domains or motifs.
+(Smith-Waterman algorithm).
+* **Semi-Global Alignment**: A variation of global alignment where gaps at the beginning or end of the alignment do not incur penalties.
+Useful for aligning a shorter sequence within a longer one (e.g., finding overlaps).
+* **Edit Distance**: The minimum number of single-character edits (insertions, deletions, substitutions) required to change one string into another.
+Related to alignment score.
+* **Similarity Score**: A numerical value assigned to an alignment based on matches, mismatches, and gaps, reflecting the degree of similarity between the aligned sequences.
+* **Scoring Matrix**: A matrix defining the scores for aligning any pair of characters (e.g., nucleotides or amino acids), including matches, mismatches, and gaps (character vs. '-').
+Examples: PAM, BLOSUM for proteins.
+* **Needleman-Wunsch Algorithm**: A dynamic programming algorithm for computing the optimal global alignment score and alignment.
+* **Smith-Waterman Algorithm**: A dynamic programming algorithm for computing the optimal local alignment score and alignment.
+Allows scores to reset to 0.
+* **Dynamic Programming**: An algorithmic technique that solves complex problems by breaking them down into simpler overlapping subproblems, storing the results of subproblems to avoid redundant computations.
+* **Longest Common Subsequence (LCS)**: The longest sequence that is a subsequence of two or more given sequences.
+A special case of global alignment.
+* **Gap**: One or more consecutive space ('-') characters introduced into a sequence during alignment to improve the match with another sequence.
+* **Gap Penalty**: A scoring penalty applied during alignment for the introduction of gaps.
+    * **Linear Gap Penalty**: Penalty is directly proportional to the length of the gap (penalty = gap\_length * cost\_per\_space).
+    * **Affine Gap Penalty**: Penalty consists of a higher cost for opening a gap (gap open penalty, `h`) and a lower cost for extending it (gap extension penalty, `s`).
+Total penalty = `h + q*s` where `q` is gap length.
+    * **Convex Gap Penalty**: Gap extension penalty decreases as the gap gets longer.
+* **PAM (Point Accepted Mutation) Matrix**: A family of protein scoring matrices based on observed mutation frequencies in closely related proteins, extrapolated to estimate evolutionary distances.
+PAM1 corresponds to 1 accepted mutation per 100 residues.
+Higher PAM numbers (e.g., PAM250) are for more distant relationships.
+* **BLOSUM (Blocks Substitution Matrix)**: A family of protein scoring matrices derived from observed substitutions within conserved blocks (ungapped alignments) of related proteins.
+BLOSUM62 (derived from blocks with >=62% identity) is commonly used.
+Higher BLOSUM numbers (e.g., BLOSUM80) are for more closely related sequences.

+## BLAST (Basic Local Alignment Search Tool)

+* **BLAST**: A suite of heuristic algorithms designed for rapidly searching sequence databases to find local alignments similar to a query sequence.
+* **Heuristic Algorithm**: An algorithm designed to solve a problem faster when classic methods are too slow, or to find an approximate solution when classic methods fail to find an exact solution.
+BLAST uses heuristics to speed up database searches.
+* **Homology Search**: Searching a database to find sequences that share a common evolutionary origin (homologs) with a query sequence, often inferred from sequence similarity.
+* **Query**: The input sequence (DNA, RNA, or protein) used to search against a database.
+* **Database**: A large collection of sequences (e.g., GenBank nr, SwissProt) against which the query is compared.
+* **Seeding (Word Matching)**: The initial step in BLAST where short, exact or near-exact matches (words or seeds) between the query and database sequences are identified.
+(Word size W is typically 3 for proteins, 7-11 for DNA).
+* **Neighborhood Words**: For protein BLAST, seeds include the original word from the query plus similar words whose alignment score with the original word meets a threshold (T).
+* **Extension**: The process in BLAST where initial seed matches (hits) are extended in both directions (without gaps initially) to generate High-scoring Segment Pairs (HSPs).
+Extension stops when the score drops below a certain threshold from the maximum score achieved so far.
+* **HSP (High-scoring Segment Pair)**: A local alignment between the query and a database sequence with a score above a certain cutoff, generated during the extension phase.
+Does not contain gaps initially.
+* **Gapped Alignment**: The process in BLAST where HSPs are further refined by allowing insertions and deletions (gaps), typically using a Smith-Waterman-like algorithm around the initial HSPs.
+* **E-value (Expect Value)**: The number of alignments with a score equal to or greater than the observed score that are expected to occur purely by chance in a database search.
+A lower E-value indicates a more statistically significant match.
+(E.g., E-value of 1e-5 means a match this good is expected by chance 1 in 100,000 times).
+* **Bit Score**: A normalized score derived from the raw alignment score that accounts for the scoring system used (e.g., BLOSUM62) and is independent of database size.
+Higher bit scores indicate better alignments.
+* **Effective Length**: Adjustments made to the actual lengths of the query and database sequences to account for edge effects in alignment scoring.
+* **BLASTP**: BLAST program for comparing a protein query against a protein database.
+* **BLASTN**: BLAST program for comparing a nucleotide query against a nucleotide database.
+* **BLASTX**: BLAST program for comparing a translated nucleotide query (all 6 reading frames) against a protein database.
+* **TBLASTN**: BLAST program for comparing a protein query against a translated nucleotide database (all 6 reading frames).
+* **TBLASTX**: BLAST program for comparing a translated nucleotide query against a translated nucleotide database (computationally intensive).